 The Chairs Summer Leadership Institute is a 2-day leadership development program for Department Chairs and Associate Chairs.
 It is designed to build knowledge and skill around effectively managing, leading, and coaching faculty, academic staff, and students.
 WSU experts will share strategies and tips to navigate promotion, tenure, and salary review processes; enhance faculty and academic staff recognition and career development; build healthy department cultures to which faculty and academic staff want to contribute; and take charge of one's own career including possible career trajectories.
 There will also be time for networking and sharing of ideas among Chairs/Associate Chairs.
-Please email Jake Wilson for resources and/or materials shared at the institute.
+Please contact our office for resources and/or materials shared at the institute.

 Join Associate Provost Boris Baltes, Assistant Provost Sara Kacin, and your Chair colleagues for Chair Chats!
 These informal sessions hosted by the Provost's Office will allow both new and experienced Department Chairs to network and share ideas and best practices with each other, and offer ideas for future career and leadership development programming.
 For some sessions, university representatives will be present to inform Chairs of new developments and to answer questions about university functions and units.